PoOnesNerfect/tsyncp/README.md

 ### Synchronization primitives over TCP for message passing.

-Major rust libraries such as [std] and [tokio] provide great synchronization primitives to be used for message-passing between threads and tasks.
+Major rust libraries such as [std] and [tokio] provide great synchronization primitives for message-passing between threads and tasks.
 However, there are not many libraries that provide similar APIs that can be used over the network.

 **Tsyncp** tries to fill the gap by providing the similar APIs (mpsc, broadcast, barrier, etc) over TCP.
 If you